 Within the mobile source categories, nonroad vehicles and equipment account for the largest percentage of total NOx emissions for a single category, at 31% (Figure 2).
 Most nonroad emissions come from the railroad sector.
 The total annual NOx emissions from the railroad sector in 2014 was 22,283 tons.
-The NEI does not separate out NOx emissions data by types of locomotives (i.e. line-haul, switcher, passenger rail).
+The NEI does not separate out NOx emissions data by types of locomotives (i.e., line-haul, switcher, passenger rail).
 Switcher locomotives operating 1,000 or more hours per year are eligible for funding under the Volkswagen State Mitigation Trust.
 Light duty gas and diesel vehicles combined have the second highest percentage of NOx emissions of eligible mitigation categories at 29% (Figure 2).
 While light duty vehicle replacements are generally not eligible for replacement under the VW Environmental Mitigation Trust, light duty electric vehicle charging stations are an eligible funding category.
 Charging stations can help support NOx emission mitigation from light duty cars and trucks.
-Heavy duty vehicles have the third largest percentage of NOx emissions of eligible mitigation categories to an trucks.
-Heavy duty vehicles have the third largest percentage of NOx emissions in 2014.
+Heavy duty vehicles have the third largest percentage of NOx emissions of eligible mitigation categories This sector emitted approximately 22% of Montana's mobile sources of NOx emissions in 2014.
 Vehicles in this sector include but are not limited to transit buses, school buses, garbage trucks, delivery trucks, commercial vans and long-haul trucks.
-Most Class 4-8 vehicles are those with a gross vehicle weight rating greater or equal to 14,001 lb.
+Most Class 4-8 vehicles with a gross vehicle weight rating greater or equal to 14,001 lbs.